wwwsanaullahbora786-coder/android_device_oneplus_instantnoodle/README.md

 Standalone TWRP/OrangeFox-buildable recovery device tree for OnePlus 8 /
 OnePlus 8 Pro (kona, `instantnoodle`/`instantnoodlep`).
-This branch is independent of `lineage-23.2` — it targets a minimal TWRP/OrangeFox manifest, not the full ROM manifest, so it does not depend on `device/oneplus/sm8250-common`.
+This branch is independent of `lineage-23.2` — it targets a minimal TWRP/OrangeFox manifest, not the full ROM manifest, so it does not depend on.
+`device/oneplus/sm8250-common`.

 ## Provenance